mhmdsalahsebai/create-my-blog/README.md

 2. **Import Your Forked Repo**
    After signing in, choose the **Import Project** option and select your forked repository.

-3. **Select the Output Directory**
+3. **Select the Root Directory**
-   When setting up the project, select the `_site` folder as the output directory (this is where Eleventy generates the static files).
+   When setting up the project, select the `_site` folder as the root directory (this is where Eleventy generates the static files).

 4. **Deploy Your Blog**
    Vercel will automatically build and deploy your site after selecting the repository and folder.
 Once complete, your blog will be live.